Julien-R44/adonis-vscode-extension/README.md

 * Go To Controller
 * Go To View

-> **Note**: I recommend you to take a look at the Japa extension for an even better experience :
+> **Note**: I recommend you to take a look at the Japa extension for an even better experience:
 >
 > https://github.com/Julien-R44/japa-vscode

 ## Ace commands
-Launch ace commands directly from VScode.
+Launch `ace` commands directly from VScode.
 Files created by adonis/assembler are automatically opened after their creation.

 ![](https://i.imgur.com/BEb6Xpc.gif)

 ## ActivityBar and Tree Views
-Run your commands without typing anything, See your routes and go the code just by clicking on the items in the Activity Bar.
+Run your commands without typing anything, See your routes and go to its code just by clicking on the items in the Activity Bar.

 ![](https://i.imgur.com/fwOdNWF.gif)